taofit/REST-API-with-CRUD-in-Golang-/README.md

 # Your challenge

-- Create an API that satisfies the requirments above
+- Create an API that satisfies the requirments above.
-- Create a simple front-end to interact with the API, or documentation on how to use Postman (or similar tool) to interact
+- Create documentation on how to use Postman (or similar tool) to interact with the API.
 - You can use any boilerplate and tools that you want to but we advice you to keep it simple.
 A clean, robust API is what we're looking for, and we're usually in favor of using all available tools and tricks to get things done.
-- You can deploy your app on whatever cloud provider you wish (zeit, heroku, gcp etc)
+- You can deploy your app on whatever cloud provider you wish (zeit, heroku, gcp etc).

 # Instructions